Don’t Get Lost in the Clouds: Nine Questions to Ask When Choosing a Cloud Provider

 When choosing a provider, you want to be sure that their services will be available anytime you need them.
 However, data center operation can be suspended by many unexpected events – like natural disasters, for one.

 Is the data center located in a flood plain?
 In an area often hit by earthquakes?
 Or in a place often hit by storms?
 There are many different threats and good providers will be ready for them.
 You should make your choice based on the security of your data and infrastructure.
 And if at all possible, choose a provider that offers regular backups of your data, infrastructure and computing power to another data center.
-It’s a useful precaution – and that’s exactly how Master DC’s Site Recovery works.
+It’s a useful precaution – and that’s exactly how Master DC’s Backup.
 If you’re not familiar with this service, read this post here on our blog.

 And there are many more things you could ask about.
 Don’t forget to find out how secure the data center is.
 A good provider will not only be prepared for fires and other disasters, but for thieves and hackers as well.
 The provider should also have the appropriate certificates, like ISO 27001 that assures information security or ISO 9001 that focuses on quality management systems.